Skip to main content

 Core Services Specifics

-• UND owned Mobile devices (iPad, iPhone, Android, Chromebooks, etc.) will receive limited support as tertiary/supplemental devices.
-UIT personnel will assist in initializing the devices, connecting to Campus WIFI, and setup email in the Microsoft Outlook App.
-All other issues will receive good faith effort, but may be beyond the scope and capabilities of personnel to fulfill the request.
+• UIT personnel will assist in initializing the devices, connecting to Campus WIFI, and setting up email in the Microsoft Outlook app.
+All other issues will receive good faith effort, but may be beyond the scope and capabilities of personnel to fulfill the request

 • Malware removal on UND owned devices